Jongsix/rars-j/README.md

-# rars-j
+# RARS-J

-A mini VoIP infrastructure based on Routr, Asterisk, RTPEngine, SIP.js and Janus
+A mini VoIP infrastructure based on Routr, Asterisk, RTPEngine, SIP.js and Janus or Jitsi Meet